salsita/node-pg-migrate/docs/src/upgrading.md

 expression.
 Inspect affected indexes with `pg_get_indexdef`, resolve any duplicate column values, and use a new corrective migration to drop and recreate the intended unique index.
 See [Index Operations](migrations/indexes).

-### Migration history corrections

-Migration names containing apostrophes are now recorded exactly.
-This does not repair history written by older versions: for example, `0001_users''table.cjs` could have been recorded as `0001_users'table`.
-Before running migrations after upgrading, compare affected files with your configured `migrationsTable` and the database's actual state.
-For a confirmed applied migration, update the existing row's `name` to the exact filename without its extension (`0001_users''table` in this example), preserving `id` and `run_on`.

-If the correct name is already recorded too, reconcile the duplicate entries first.
-Disabling order checking does not repair old names and can replay an already-applied migration.
-Schema changes left unrecorded by an earlier failed run also need manual reconciliation before retrying.

 ## From v8 to v9